 In his spare time.
 Chris is an avid dancer, poet, and surfer.
 When not out imbibing the sights that our abundant wild world has to offer or enjoying time with family and friends, he often takes the liberty of sitting still for a bit – which most people refer to as meditation.

-Honours Bachelor of Science, Diploma of Languages (Spanish)
+Master of Social Work, Bachelor of Science (Hons), Diploma of Languages (Spanish)

-As a student of Hakomi Somatic Mindfulness Psychotherapy, Tristan supports clients towards personal growth and transformation through curious exploration of the unconscious negative beliefs that arise from adverse experiences in childhood.
+As a graduate of Hakomi Somatic Mindfulness Psychotherapy, Tristan supports clients (individuals and relationships) towards personal growth and transformation through curious exploration of the unconscious negative beliefs that arise from adverse experiences in childhood.
 In an environment of safety and non-judgement, Tristan’s approach is gentle and compassionate.

-With a diverse background in psychotherapy, outdoor education, and environmental science, Tristan uses his lived experience to blend contemporary neuroscience with the approaches of the wisdom traditions.
-His passion for facilitating and strengthening connection – with ourselves, with our communities and with the natural world – is a principle that underlies this practice and is a hopeful and effective method for approaching trauma.
+With a diverse background in psychotherapy, social work, outdoor education, and ecology, Tristan uses his lived experience to blend contemporary neuroscience with the approaches of the wisdom traditions.
+His passion for facilitating and strengthening connection – with ourselves, with our communities and with the natural world – is a principle that underlies this practice and is a hopeful and effective method for approaching and transcending trauma.

 Tristan enjoys hiking, rock climbing, reading, and spending time with his family and in nature.
 He is passionate about environmental conservation and contributes to native habitat restoration in the Mt Lofty Ranges.

 Adverse experiences during childhood mean many of us carry incorrect negative beliefs about ourselves in our unconscious.
 These are the cause of the limiting themes that continue to occur in our lives.